pnp/PnP/Scenarios/Provisioning.SiteModifier/readme.md

 # Provisioning.SiteModifier #

 ### Summary ###
 This scenario demonstrates a pattern that allows users to add functionality to their sites without understanding the concept of features or any other technical information.

-The moment additional information needs to be provided, it is only needed to update the remotely hosted app site with additional code instead of redeploying a solution.
+The idea behind the pattern is to provide users with an out of the box teamsite, and when in the future they need additional functionality they can go to the 'Modify Site' menu and add additional features to the site.
+The app will then add the required functionality.
+That way sites can grow exactly to the level of functionality that the user requires without needed to use things like site definitions, web templates or even the SharePoint feature framework.

 ### Applies to ###
 -  Office 365 Multi Tenant (MT)